Molly Hayes: Heroic Age

-In Uncanny X-Men: The Heroic Age #1 Beast is waiting for Abigail Brand at what seems to be an outdoor exhibition of fossil animals - as it turns out, it's the La Brea Tar Pits.
+In Uncanny X-Men: The Heroic Age #1 Beast is waiting for Abigail Brand at the La Brea Tar Pits.
 Brand doesn't show up, and instead it's Molly who walks by.
 Molly tells him "the guys" have given her homework and asks him to tell her about extinction, but it's clear she actually wants to talk about the Decimation of mutants.
 She's heard about the Five Lights and clings to the hope, whereas Beast tries to talk her out of getting her expectations too high, until she finally punches him and runs away.
 He follows and manages to calm her down by telling her that mutant extinction does not mean that they would die any earlier than usually, but just that their children and grandchildren would be normal people.
 So, he tells her, all they could do was make the best of their lives so that, after all the mutants would be extinct, they would be remembered as having been worthy of their gifts.

 Molly makes a cameo appearance in The New Avengers vol. 2 #7, as one of the applicants Luke Cage and Jessica Jones interview as a possible nanny.
-Molly begins by saying she knows she's underage, but she is cut off.
-When Daken, the psychopathic son of Wolverine seeks the Runaways in Los Angeles, Molly pins him down and angrily asks why he's invaded their home.
+Molly begins by saying she knows she is underage, but she is cut off.
+When Daken, the son of Wolverine, seeks the Runaways in Los Angeles, Molly pins him down and angrily asks why he's invaded their home.

 As part of the Marvel NOW! event, Molly Hayes is the only one to notice that Nico and Chase are missing and turns to Hank Pym for help.
 The rest of the Marvel Universe, for whatever reason, does not think twice about the mass disappearances.